alexmontdor69/test-point-in-polygon/README.md

 The computer will create a light blue line from a random point to the purple point.
 It will show in the intersections between the light blue line and the edges of the polygone.
 Each blue point indicates an intersection.

-## how do the computer "know" if the user click inside or outside the polygone?
+## How do the computer "know" when the user clicks inside or outside the polygone?

 By counting the number of intersection, he is able to determine if the purple point is inside or not (e.g: odd >> inside and  even >> outside).
 It can detect if the user clicked on a vertex or on the edge of the polygon.

-## Dependencies
+## Dependency
 This app uses [this isPointInPolygonJS library](https://github.com/alexmontdor69/isPointInPolygonJS) that i created